thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 4. Close the smarthotelweb1 window.
 Repeat the Azure VM agent installation process on **smarthotelweb2**.

 You will now install the Linux version of the Azure VM Agent on the Ubuntu VM.
-All Linux distributions supports by Azure have integrated the Azure VM Agent into their software repositories, making installation easy in most cases.
+All Linux distributions supported by Azure have integrated the Azure VM Agent into their software repositories, making installation easy in most cases.

 5. In the Azure portal, locate the **UbuntuWAF** VM and **Connect** to the VM using Azure Bastion, with the user name **demouser** and password **demo!pass123**.
 Since this is a Linux VM, Bastion will create an SSH session.
 You may need to enter the credentials again.